 iPad screen flickering can be attributed to several of these causes:

-- Plug-in virus: Sometimes the USB cable that is not come with the device will carry unknown virus, which may serve as the culprit of flickering iPad screen.
+- Plug-in virus: Sometimes the USB cable that is not come with the device will carry unknown virus, which may serve as the culprit of glitching iPad screen.

 1. Disable Auto Screen Brightness